matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 ## Minimum Supported Rust Version Update: `1.60`

-We have updated the minimal rust version you need in order to build `matrix-sdk`, as we require some new depencency resolving features from it:
+We have updated the minimal rust version you need in order to build `matrix-sdk`, as we require some new dependency resolving features from it:

 >  These crates are built with the Rust language version 2021 and require a minimum compiler version of 1.60